 Due to the low number of applications submitted for the status, it is not clear how long the examination takes or on what basis applications are accepted or rejected.
 From the limited information available, it seems that the criteria have proven extremely difficult to satisfy by any third-country national, including beneficiaries of international protection, with the exception of third-country nationals that are financially well off.
 Specifically, the most common obstacles reported are the requirements related to proving stable and regular resources, including an employment contract of at least 18 months duration or of an indefinite duration; the mandatory requirement to show contributions to the Social Insurance Fund for the last five years; tax statements of the previous five years; the language certificate, as in practice no other certificate seems to be accepted and, although the required level A2 is supposed to be basic, two persons who took the examination failed it even though they have passed higher levels of language examination from other acknowledged language institutions.

 There is no official information available on the number of beneficiaries of international protection receiving the Long-Term Residence status.
-However, since it was introduced in 2007 it seems that only one refugee has received it.
+However, since it was introduced in 2007 it seems that only one refugee has received it, with no progress in 2020.

 Article 18Θ Aliens and Immigration Law.